JoshuaNato/PropertyRentalManagementSystem_Documentation/RentalSytemDoc.md

 •	Admin Booking Management:

+automating property listings, tenant applications and lease agreements. enhance communication between landlords, property managers, and tenants, ensuring transparency and satisfaction vacancy tracking automated reminders

+The system reduces operational inefficiencies and supports timely decision-making for property owners

-Admins manage all booking activities, ensuring availability and accurate scheduling.
+Admin Booking Management: Admins manage all booking activities,

-•	Profit Monitoring:
-The system allows admins to track and analyze profit margins, aiding financial decision-making.
-•	Payment Processing:
-Facilitates secure payment collection and transaction tracking for room bookings.
-•	Room Management:
-Admins can add, delete, and update room details to maintain an accurate listing.
+Room Management: Admins can add, delete, and update room details to maintain an accurate listing.

-•	User-Friendly Booking:
-Users can easily browse rooms and services, then book based on their specific needs
+• Booking Status • Explanation: Allows users to view the current status of their room bookings.
+This could include information on whether a room is booked, available, or pending confirmation.

+• News Letter: • Explanation: A feature for subscribing to or managing newsletters.
+This could involve sending out updates, promotions, or news related to the service or business.

+Add Rooms: Explanation: Allows users or administrators to add new rooms to the system.
+This involves entering details like room type, capacity, and amenities.

+Users and Their Corresponding System Features General Users: Booking Status: View the status of their own bookings.
+Manage Room Booking: Make, modify, or cancel room bookings.
+Room Status: See if a room is available or occupied (if applicable to the user’s role).

 Project Scope